tantaman/fk-your-frameworks-todomvc/README.md

   ```

 The runtime will know exactly which parts of state need to be re-mapped
-in order to preserve immutability of state as well as perform an atomic update
+in order to preserve immutability, preserve histry and perform an atomic
-of the state tree.
+update of the state tree.

 Final issue is inputs lose focus after "turning the crank."